nus-cs2113-AY2223S2/tp/docs/README.md

 * Know how many Modular Credits (MCs) they are taking for the semester
 * See the list of modules they are taking
 * Remove modules
-* Be warned about clashing classes
+* Be warned about clashing classes, events and deadlines

 #### Timetable